netzyp/netzyp.github.io/_cpts_modules/reconnaissance.md

 ---
 layout: default
-title: Reconnaissance Techniques
+title: Network Enumeration with Nmap
 module_num: 1 # <-- CRITICAL for ordering and display!
 status: Complete
 ---

-# CPTs Module 1: Passive Reconnaissance Notes
+# CPTs Module 1: Network Enumeration with Nmap

-Detailed notes on WHOIS, DNS enumeration, and OSINT.
+Testing if this works

 [<< Back to CPTs Index](/cpts/)